xfbs/passgen/NOTES.md

 ### Abstract reading

-Add a `read\_type` struct that is generic over where to read from (such that UTF-8 support can be made optional)
+~Add a `read\_type` struct that is generic over where to read from (such that UTF-8 support can be made optional)~ overcomplicated, not really needed.

 ### Using getrandom